 Let’s take a closer look at the five levels of the Impact Map and how they can help product teams navigate Product Discovery.

 Start your Impact Map with WHY this Product Discovery matters

 This level is about clarifying the context and need around a product discovery initiative.
 It helps the team connect their actions to the company’s success.

 That’s why I like to refer to the goal listed here as an impact.
 An impact metric helps you to describe how the success of a specific strategic priority looks from a company or department perspective.
-An impact can be derived from your Product Goals or Product Strategy and should be manifested through a collaborative alignment artifact like the Mission Briefing or similar.
+An impact can be derived from Product Management OKRs or Product Strategy and should be manifested through a collaborative alignment artifact like the Mission Briefing or similar.

 As impact metrics are often lagging indicators whose change depends on many projects/initiatives/events coming together, product teams need something more tangible to measure progress.
 That’s why Outcomes help a team know that they got to the place where the business wants to be, by looking at measurable changes in the behavior of users or stakeholders.

 Leading Lagging Indicators Outcome and Output Sequence and Difference

 This metric should help the team frame its mission in relation to a current strategic priority.
 After all, you don‘t run product discovery just for the sake of doing it.

 WHO has a problem, that matters to your Discovery?